Skip to content

 Lower-level helpers

 The high-level effects(germline=...) path delegates to predict_germline_aware_effect.
-Both that function and apply_germline_to_transcript (which returns a MutantTranscript with germline edits applied) are public — call them directly if you have a custom annotator or want to translate the patient protein without going through full effect prediction.
-See varcode.germline.
+Both that function and apply_germline_to_transcript (returns a MutantTranscript with germline edits applied) are public — call them directly if you have a custom annotator or want the patient protein without full effect prediction.

 Limitations

 • Germline-disrupted splice sites get no explicit downgrade.
-When germline already breaks a splice signal that the somatic also targets, the patient transcript carries the germline edit, so classification runs against the patient signal — but there's no separate "germline already broke this; downgrade severity" path.
+Classification runs against the patient's signal, but there's no "germline already broke this, downgrade severity" path.

 • Subclonal somatic and CNV dosage are not modeled.
-Every somatic variant is treated as present in 100% of cells; copy-number changes don't affect per-haplotype protein prediction.
+Every somatic variant is treated as 100% present.

-• Normalization mismatch between germline and somatic VCFs (left- alignment, MNV split) causes apparent position mismatches.
-Normalize both with the same tool before loading.
+• Normalization mismatch between germline and somatic VCFs (left-alignment, MNV split) causes apparent position mismatches.
+Normalize both with the same tool first.

 See also